 Whispering for help

-You can read the project proposal below and if you have any questions or would like to participate please feel free to email me: email@example.com.
+If you have any questions or would like to participate please feel free to email me: firstname.lastname@example.org.
 Thank you for reading my proposal and I look forward to hearing from you.

 Although mental health awareness has gained prominence in recent years, the subject of mental health still remains contentious in some sections of society, in particular the within the Black, Asian and Ethnic minority (BAME) communities.
-Research into mental health within BAME groups in under researched, we can draw to some statics in this area, in particular the 2014 Adult Psychiatric Morbidity Survey (APMS) which ‘found the prevalence of common mental health problems to vary significantly by ethnic group for women, but not for men.
+Research into mental health within BAME groups in under researched, but we can find some statics in this area, in particular the 2014 Adult Psychiatric Morbidity Survey (APMS) which ‘found the prevalence of common mental health problems to vary significantly by ethnic group for women, but not for men.
 Non-British white women were the least likely to have a common mental health problem (15.6%), followed by white British women (20.9%) and black and black British women (29.3%).
 Black adults were also found to have the lowest treatment rate of any ethnic group, at 6.2% (compared to 13.3% in the white British group)’.

 The survey also noted that ‘disproportionate rates of people from BAME populations have been detained under the Mental Health Act 1983.
 A 2016 UK study examining the Mental Health Act 2007 assessments found this to be disproportionality associated with higher rates of mental health conditions and poorer levels of social support, but not due to ethnicity’.
 These results can be interpreted ‘by a number of factors, including poverty and racism.
 They may also be because mainstream mental health services often fail to understand or provide services that are acceptable and accessible to non-white British communities and meet their particular cultural and other needs’.